Kihoku, Mie

 Kihoku (紀北町, Kihoku-chō) is a town located in Mie Prefecture, Japan.
-As of 1 August 2021, the town had an estimated population of 15,077 in 7876 households and a population density of 59 persons per km².
+As of 1 August 2021, the town had an estimated population of 15,077 in 7876 households and a population density of 59 persons per km^{2}.
 The total area of the town was 257.01 sqkm.

 Geography

 Kihoku is located in southeastern the Kii Peninsula in southern Mie Prefecture, facing the Pacific Ocean.

 Climate

 Kihoku has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Kihoku is 16.1 C. The average annual rainfall is 2670.2 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.5 C, and lowest in January, at around 6.2 C.